Degrees for Military and Veterans

 If you worked in an IT field like Cyber Security or Information Assurance, transitioning to those fields is fairly easy to do.

 But what if you want to do something else?

-Despite popular belief, not all Infantrymen go on to careers in law enforcement and private security.
+Despite popular belief, not all Infantrymen pursue careers in law enforcement and private security.
 Many do because they love it.
-However, many service members move on to other career fields that are different from the career fields they had in the service.
+However, many service members move on to other career fields that are different from those they had in the service.